cvxopt/cvxopt/doc/source/intro.rst

 CVXOPT extends the built-in Python objects with two matrix objects: a :class:`matrix <cvxopt.matrix>`  object for dense matrices and an :class:`spmatrix <cvxopt.spmatrix>` object for sparse matrices.
-These two matrix types are introduced in chapter :ref:`c-matrices`, together with the arithmetic operations and functions defined for them.
+These two matrix types are introduced in the chapter :ref:`c-matrices`, together with the arithmetic operations and functions defined for them.
 The following chapters (:ref:`c-blas` and :ref:`c-spsolvers`) describe interfaces to several libraries for dense and sparse matrix computations.
 The CVXOPT optimization routines are described in the chapters :ref:`c-coneprog` and :ref:`c-modeling`.
 These include convex optimization solvers written in Python, interfaces to a few other optimization libraries, and a modeling tool for piecewise-linear convex optimization problems.